 We recommend that you stay in Canada during this time to complete your studies.
 If you choose to return to your home country, remember that access to online materials may be a challenge as each country’s network infrastructure may be different.
 It is important to consider the risk of travel and challenges related to leaving and returning to Canada.

 Please be aware of travel restrictions to Canada by checking the Canada.ca website.

 What if I decide to go home to finish the semester?

 If you decide to go home, please contact an International Student Advisor at firstname.lastname@example.org to let them know you plan to leave Canada to complete your semester at home.

 International students who meet the eligibility criteria laid out for either Employment Insurance (EI) or the Canadian Emergency Response Benefit (CERB) may qualify to receive these financial supports.
 International students who are currently in Canada, who have worked the minimum number of hours and who meet the minimum income threshold can apply.

 Should I get tested for COVID-19?

-If you think you have 2019 Novel Coronavirus (COVID-19) symptoms or have been in close contact with someone who has it, use the self-assessment to help determine if you need to seek further care.
+If you think you are experiencing COVID-19 symptoms or have been in close contact with someone who has it, use the self-assessment to help determine if you need to seek further care.

 To find answers to related health insurance plan questions, please view the FAQs listed at the top of the Studentcare website.